harvardnlp/sent-conv-torch/README.md

 We process the following datasets: `MR, SST1, SST2, Subj, TREC, CR, MPQA`.
 All raw training data is located in the `data/` directory.
 The `SST1, SST2` data have both test and dev sets, and TREC has a test set.

-The data takes word2vec embeddings (from `/n/rush_lab/data/GoogleNews-vectors-negative300.bin`), processes the vocabulary, and outputs a data matrix of vocabulary indices for each sentence.
+The data takes word2vec embeddings, processes the vocabulary, and outputs a data matrix of vocabulary indices for each sentence.

-Each dataset is packaged into a `.hdf5` file and includes the word2vec embeddings.

 To create the hdf5 file, run the following with DATASET as one of the described datasets:

     python make_hdf5.py /path/to/word2vec.bin DATASET

+The script outputs:
+  * the `DATASET.hdf5` file with the data matrix and word2vec embeddings
+  * a `DATASET.txt` file with a word-index dictionary for the word embeddings

 ### Training on custom datasets

 We allow training on arbitrary text datasets.
-They should be formatted in the same way as SST-1, with one sentence per line, and the first word the class label (0-indexed).
+They should be formatted in the same way as the sample data, with one sentence per line, and the first word the class label (0-indexed).
 Our code handles most parsing of punctuation, possessives, capitalization, etc.

-Example:
+Example line:

     1 no movement , no yuks , not much of anything .